julianlam/feps/fep/fe34/fep-fe34.md

 The server MAY require a signature even if the object is public.
 In that case, the request can be signed with a key owned by a [server actor][HttpSig-ServerActor].

 Servers that implement [proxyUrl] endpoint MUST ensure that access to objects is restricted to actors that belong to intended audiences of these objects.

+### Ownership transfer

+When ownership changes, the new owner ID MUST have the same origin as the old owner ID.

 ## Reciprocal claims